mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 --- abstract

-This document discusses aspects of centralization with regard to Internet protocol design -- why it is necessary for Internet protocols to avoid centralization, how they can do so, and the design implications of centralisation on them.
+Avoiding centralization is an important goal in the design of Internet protocols.
+This document discusses why it is necessary for Internet protocols to avoid centralization, how they can do so, and the design implications of centralisation upon them.

 --- note_Note_to_Readers